m-zurkiyeh/Login/README.md

 DB_NAME= "user_db"
 DB_USERNAME
 DB_PASSWORD
-ROOT_PASSWORD # (Not necessarily needed, unless you plan on running the application in Docker)
+ROOT_PASSWORD # (Optional, unless you plan on running the application in Docker) FLASK_SECRET_KEY #(Optional, the program will generate a random key that is not stored in the .env)
 ```

 ### Linux